-For borrowers who do not use the automated repayment process, we provide payment reminder services, such as sending reminders through text, voice and instant messages on the day a repayment is due.
-Once a repayment is past due, we also send additional reminder text, voice and instant messages during the first two days of delinquency.
+For borrowers who do not use the automated repayment process, we provide payment reminder services, such as sending reminders through text and instant messages on the day a repayment is due.
+Once a repayment is past due, we also send additional reminder text and instant messages during the first two days of delinquency.

 Our collection process is divided into distinct stages based on the severity of delinquency, which dictates the level of collection steps taken.
-For example, automatic reminders through text, voice and instant messages are sent to a delinquent borrower as soon as the collections process commences, and if the payment is still outstanding after these automatic reminders, our collection team will make phone calls and disclose such delinquency to credit reporting entities.
-On the other hand, in the event of (i) death of the borrower, (ii) identification of fraud, and the fraud is officially reported to and filed with relevant law enforcement departments or (iii) the amount remained outstanding 180 days past due after certain collection effort, we will consider the relevant outstanding amount to be uncollectible and charged-off.
-In addition to our own collection efforts, we have engaged other parties to conduct debt collection for us under exceptional circumstances in the past.
+For example, automatic reminders through text and instant messages are sent to a delinquent borrower as soon as the collections process commences, and we take such measures to address delinquencies typically caused by borrowers' oversight.
+If the payment is still outstanding after these reminders, our collection system will initiate automated voice calls, which we believe are more difficult for borrowers to ignore compared to text and instant messages.
+In the event such efforts remain unsuccessful, our collection team will make phone calls and disclose such delinquency to credit reporting entities in certain circumstances.
+We inform the relevant borrowers of our intention to make such reports and the adverse impact of delinquencies on their credit history, which may convince such borrowers to pay the amounts past due.
+We may stop collection efforts when loans are 180 days overdue and collection attempts have reached a certain number.
+In the event of (i) death of the borrower, (ii) identification of fraud, and the fraud is officially reported to and filed with relevant law enforcement departments or (iii) the amount remained outstanding 180 days past due after certain collection effort, we will consider the relevant outstanding amount to be uncollectible and charged-off.
+In addition to our own collection efforts, we have engaged other parties to conduct debt collection for us from June 2016 to October 2016, as we explored various methods of collection.
+Such parties have collected a total of approximately RMB150 thousand for us during the period.
+As we viewed cooperation with such parties to be ineffective, we have since terminated such cooperation.